immunefi-team/Bounty_Boosts/DeGate/26530 - [SC - Insight] Inefficiency in upgradeToAndCall.md

 # Inefficiency in upgradeToAndCall

-Submitted on Mon Dec 04 2023 08:53:54 GMT-0400 (Atlantic Standard Time) by @whunter for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Dec 4th 2023 at 14:53:54 UTC by @whunter for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26530